News & Highlights

 Parans Paranthaman at Oak Ridge National Laboratory leads the CMI project "Additive manufacturing of polymer based bonded magnets"

-Project Description: During sintered rare earth magnet manufacturing, the materials wastage can be up to 48%.
+During sintered rare earth magnet manufacturing, the materials wastage can be up to 48 percent.
 Additive manufacturing process offer no tooling requirement and almost no wastage.
-Fabricate near-net shape high-performance magnets with improved corrosion resistance, mechanical properties and thermal stability of up to 150-200 C, reduce the criticality of Nd, Dy, etc. by minimizing the waste generation associated with magnet manufacturing, and reduce the overall cost.
-The main goal of this project is to develop gap magnets (with BHmax:15-20 MGOe) based on anisotropic NdFeB magnets.
-Printed magnets can offer 30% volume reduction and improve motor performance by a factor of two.
+Fabricate near-net shape high-performance magnets with improved corrosion resistance, mechanical properties and thermal stability of up to 150-200 °C, reduce the criticality of Nd, Dy, etc. by minimizing the waste generation associated with magnet manufacturing, and reduce the overall cost.
+The main goal of this project is to develop gap magnets (with BHmax:20-25 MGOe and beyond) based on anisotropic NdFeB magnets.
+Printed magnets can offer 30 percent volume reduction and improve motor performance by a factor of two.

 Related information: